oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 }
 ```

-The code isn’t ready to run yet.
+The code isn't ready to run yet.
 We still need to write the `LoadData()` function.
 For that function, we are going to read all of the spacecraft data from the STAPI site.
 The site only allows up to 100 entries to be read at once, so the data is spread over 13 pages.
 This means that we need to read each page in turn.
 Create a file called `LoadData.go` containing the following Go code:

 ```go
 package main